-A dividend is a payment made to shareholders that is proportional to the number of shares owned.
+A dividend is a distribution made to shareholders that is proportional to the number of shares owned.
 A dividend is not an expense to the paying company, but rather a distribution of its retained earnings.

 There are four components of the financial statements.
 The following table shows how dividends appear in or impact each one (if at all):

 |Type of Financial Statement||

 ||Will reduce the balance in the Cash and Retained Earnings accounts once the dividends have been paid|

 |Income statement||Dividends have no impact here, since they are not an expense|

 ||Reported as a use of cash in the Cash Flow from Financing Activities section|

 |Statement of retained earnings*||Reported as a reduction in retained earnings